sakshi852/SQL_PROJECT_DATA_ANALYSIS/README.md

 📊 **Key Insights**:

 * **Seasonal Fluctuations**: There appears to be some seasonal variability in the number of job postings.
-Months like January, June, and July show higher job postings, possibly due to new fiscal periods or hiring cycles.
+Months like January, July and August show higher job postings, possibly due to new fiscal periods or hiring cycles.

 * **Salary Variation**: While the number of job postings fluctuates, the average salary also shows some variations.
 For instance, February and August have relatively higher average salaries compared to other months, indicating potential periods of higher demand or competition for skilled analysts.

 * **Stable Demand**: Despite fluctuations, there's a consistent demand throughout the year, with most months having job postings ranging from 32 to 65.
 This suggests that data analyst roles remain in demand across different seasons and business cycles.

-* **End-of-Year Patterns**: Towards the end of the year, from October to December, there's a slight dip in both the number of job postings and average salaries.
-This might be attributed to factors like budget constraints or companies focusing on closing out the year rather than hiring.

 * **Potential Correlation**: While not explicitly stated, there might be a correlation between the number of job postings and average salaries.
 Months with higher demand, like January and June, might coincide with higher salaries as companies compete for top talent.